What Are the Types of Business Bankruptcy?

 A bankruptcy court is a specialized federal court that exclusively handles bankruptcy cases.

-Filing the bankruptcy petition creates an automatic stay that prevents creditors from taking legal action against you.
-The automatic stay gives legal protection while your debts are settled through bankruptcy.
+Filing the bankruptcy petition creates an automatic stay, which prevents creditors from taking legal action against you while your debts are settled through bankruptcy.

 The person who administers the bankruptcy estate is a court-appointed official called a bankruptcy trustee.
 Trustees are appointed in: